Gorbovskyfallz/Quantum-espresso-LAMMPS/README.md

 QE 6.5.

 =========================NOTE=================================================
-WSL ubuntu 20.04 have some issues whith ./pwgui > xserver install xorg toolls, of GUI desktop like xfce4
+WSL ubuntu 20.04 have some issues with ./pwgui > xserver install xorg toolls, of GUI desktop like xfce4